Auth0 provides authentication and authorization as a service.

 Which industry standards does Auth0 use?

-These are a set of open specifications and protocols that tell you how to design an authentication and authorization system.
-They tell you how you should manage identity, move personal data securely, and decide who can access applications and data.
+These are a set of open specifications and protocols that specify how to design an authentication and authorization system.
+They specify how you should manage identity, move personal data securely, and decide who can access applications and data.

 The identity industry standards that we use here in Auth0 are: